• Messages

 Mitigate jailbreaks and prompt injections

-Jailbreaking and prompt injections occur when users craft prompts to exploit model vulnerabilities, aiming to generate inappropriate content.
-While Claude is inherently resilient to such attacks, here are additional steps to strengthen your guardrails, particularly against uses that either violate our Terms of Service or Usage Policy.
+Jailbreaking and prompt injection are attempts to make Claude ignore its guidelines or your instructions.
+While Claude is inherently resilient to such attacks, the additional steps on this page strengthen your guardrails, particularly against uses that violate our Terms of Service or Usage Policy.

-• Harmlessness screens: Use a lightweight model like Claude Haiku 4.5 to pre-screen user inputs.
+• Harmlessness screens: Use a lightweight model like Claude Haiku 4.5 to pre-screen user input before it reaches your main conversation.
 Use structured outputs to constrain the response to a simple classification.

-• Input validation: Filter prompts for jailbreaking patterns.
-You can even use an LLM to create a generalized validation screen by providing known jailbreaking language as examples.
+• Input validation: Filter user input for known injection patterns before it reaches Claude.
+You can use an LLM to create a generalized validation screen by providing known jailbreaking language as examples.

-• Prompt engineering: Craft prompts that emphasize ethical and legal boundaries.
+• Prompt engineering: Craft system prompts that emphasize ethical and legal boundaries, and that explicitly tell Claude how to refuse.

-Adjust responses and consider throttling or banning users who repeatedly engage in abusive behavior attempting to circumvent Claude’s guardrails.
-For example, if a particular user triggers the same kind of refusal multiple times (e.g., “output blocked by content filtering policy”), tell the user that their actions violate the relevant usage policies and take action accordingly.
+• Respond to repeat offenders: Adjust responses and consider throttling or banning users who repeatedly attempt to circumvent your application's guardrails.
+For example, if a particular user triggers the same kind of refusal multiple times (such as "output blocked by content filtering policy"), tell the user that their actions violate the relevant usage policies and take action accordingly.

-• Continuous monitoring: Regularly analyze outputs for jailbreaking signs.
-Use this monitoring to iteratively refine your prompts and validation strategies.
+Regularly analyze outputs for signs of successful injection.
+Use this monitoring to iteratively refine your prompts, validation, and filtering strategies.

 Advanced: Chain safeguards